cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

 Our task is to deploy these services to the IBM Cloud using the command-line interface (CLI) tools provided.

-## Loading the IBM Cloud Container Registry
+## B. Loading the IBM Cloud Container Registry
 The IBM Cloud Container Registry allows you to store images in your private registry.
 See https://cloud.ibm.com/kubernetes/registry/main/start for the WebUI.
 We will be storing 3 images created from code available in this git repository.